Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The calculation on scalar-field parameters for the HUST-18 torsion-pendulum experiment

 with

 where $M$ is the mass of sphere 2, $(X_{2},Y_{2},Z_{2})$ is the coordinate of the center of source mass, $(x,y,z)$ is coordinate of point mass of pendulum.

 For the convenience of calculation, we introduce the pendulum coordinate system $(X_{0},Y_{0},Z_{0})$.
-Its origin $O_{0}$ is at the geometric center (GC) of the pendulum and the coordinate of $O_{0}$ at laboratory coordinate system is $\delta X,\delta Y,\delta Z$.
-The $X_{0}$ axis is along the pendulum-length direction and the $Z_{0}$ points up along height direction of the pendulum.
+Its origin $O_{0}$ is at the geometric center (GC) of the pendulum and the coordinate of $O_{0}$ at the laboratory coordinate system is $\delta X,\delta Y,\delta Z$.
+The $X_{0}$ axis is along the pendulum-length direction and the $Z_{0}$ points up along the height direction of the pendulum.
 The $Y_{0}$ axis is defined by the right-handed relationship.
-When the pendulum is rotated about the torsion fiber by a angle $\theta$, the coordinate transformation between two coordinate system is given by
+When the pendulum is rotated about the torsion fiber by an angle $\theta$, the coordinate transformation between two coordinate systems is given by

 where the transformation matrix is